Conflict Management: How to Manage Violence and Aggression

 Will Davis has worked within Social Care, Education and Mental Health environments for over 18 years.
 After starting a career within Musical Theatre he changed direction and began facilitating theatre based workshops with adults and children with disabilities and challenging behaviours.
 Over the years Will has developed a style and approach that keeps you on the edge of your seat throughout the training.

 Will has gained a reputation as a passionate trainer/facilitator ensuring that delegates on any training are given insight of reality to enable them to 'think, feel and do'.
 Creating a positive learning experience that gives real value to individuals and in turn adding value to services and their users is at the core of Will's training.

 This course is available on an in-house basis, all over the UK.
-Please contact Helen Robinson on 0330 100 0809 to discuss the requirements of your organisation.
+Please contact Rosalind Bayliss on 0330 100 0809 to discuss the requirements of your organisation.